Antony and Cleopatra (Adams)

 Antony and Cleopatra is an opera by American composer John Adams, premiered at the San Francisco Opera in September 2022.
 An adaptation of William Shakespeare's play Antony and Cleopatra, the libretto was written by John Adams with consultation by Elkhanah Pulitzer and Lucia Scheckner with text from Shakespeare's play, as well as supplementary passages from Plutarch, Virgil, and other classical texts.
-It is Adams' fifth opera and his first without collaboration with Peter Sellars.
+It is Adams' sixth opera and his first without collaboration with Peter Sellars.
 Performances are planned in Barcelona and the New York Metropolitan Opera.

 Music

 The opera is divided into two acts, running 80 and 85 minutes.

 Performance

 The September 2022 premiere of the work had staging by Elkhanah Pulitzer set around the 1930s, described by critic Zachary Woolfe as "Art Deco elements and slinky gowns ... winking at the glamorous Hollywood adaptations of the Cleopatra story" and a set that "opens and closes like an aperture, with some large structures looming in the back that recall the pyramids.
 Bill Morrison has contributed lyrically grainy black-and-white film projections of scenes including a sail on the Nile and a crowd ready to be whipped into frenzy by a dictator."

+The European debut performance occurred on 4 November 2023, at the Gran Teatre del Liceu in Barcelona.